TrueBlocks/trueblocks-core/src/apps/chifra/internal/status/README.md

 ## chifra status

+The `chifra status` tool reports on the state (and size) of the various TrueBlocks local binary caches.
+TrueBlocks produces nine difference caches: `abis`, `blocks`, `monitors`, `names`, `objs`, `recons`, `slurps`, `traces`, `transactions`.
+In general practice, these caches may take up a few GB of hard drive space, however, for very popular smart contract the size of the caches may grow rather large.
+Keep an eye on it.

 The `chifra status` program allows you to manage the various TrueBlocks caches.
 You may list all of the caches, some of the cache, or even individual caches either in terse or full detail.
 The cache of interest is specified with the `modes` option.